bwolleb/Cloudsys-TP1/SwitchEngines-Openstack/readme.md

 - Adapting the frontend security group to allow incoming HTTP requests from the LBaaS only
 - Create the load balancer and add all frontends as members
 - Associate a public floating IP to the load balancer

+An alternative way to do this would have been to implement a load balancing service ourself, using `haproxy` for example.